MohamedMohy01/Ai-Training-Assistance-Graduation-project-1/README.md

   - `pose_landmarker_lite.task`: MediaPipe pose landmark model.

 ## Model Training
 - The model was trained using pose landmark data and an LSTM neural network.
-For details, see the `graduationSaturday.ipynb` notebook in the root directory.
+For details, see the `GradProject_1_Notebook.ipynb` notebook in the root directory.
 - Achieved test accuracy: **~99.8%** on the validation set.

 ## Team Members